marijnh/Eloquent-JavaScript/21_skillsharing.md

 The wholesale redrawing of talks works pretty well because you usually can't tell the difference between a DOM node and its identical replacement.
 But there are exceptions.
 If you start typing something in the comment ((field)) for a talk in one browser window and then, in another, add a comment to that talk, the field in the first window will be redrawn, removing both its content and its ((focus)).

-In a heated discussion, where multiple people are adding comments at the same time, this would be annoying.
+When multiple people are adding comments at the same time, this would be annoying.
 Can you come up with a way to solve it?

 {{hint